 Cost of organic vs conventional

 When comparing the cost of organic vs conventional store bought baby food, we found that sometimes organic can be had cheaper.
 While that is not always true, it pays to shop around.
-It also pays to either have a strong head for maths or carry a calculator.
+It also pays to either have a strong head for math or carry a calculator.

 For instance, we compared two online adverts for commercial Mixed Vegetable baby food.
 Both are well known brands—one organic and one not.
 The organic option was available in a single 4oz jar for $1.00.
 The other, non-organic brand, came in a two pack for $1.70.
-Where the maths come in is in figuring out the price per ounce, rather than the total advertised price.
+Where the math comes in is in figuring out the price per ounce, rather than the total advertised price.
 Because even though the non-organic came in a two pack, each jar was only 3.5oz.